Five things we learned from the weekend in Illawarra sport

-It was a wild weekend of weather in the Illawarra, but there was still plenty of sport happening in the region and further abroad.
+There was plenty of sport happening in the Illawarra and further abroad over the weekend.
 Here are five things we learned.

-At halftime on Sunday, any hopes of a Stingrays victory seemed dead and buried.
-Shellharbour were down 20-6 against the Knights on Kiama soil, and the final result seemed like a formality.

 Advertisement